 Glenna is a graduate of Hahnemann Medical University in Physical Therapy.
-She received her doctorate in clinical neuroscience in 2006, and taught in North Carolina State University state system in physical therapy for 22 years.
-She is under review for Emeritus at Winston-Salem State University.
+She received her doctorate in clinical neurology in 2006, and taught in North Carolina State University state system in physical therapy for 22 years.
+She is Professor Emeritus at Winston-Salem State University and Research Associate Professor in Health & Exercise Science at Wake Forest University.
 A Fulbright Senior Specialist, Glenna completed residencies in dance science and Somatics at Trinity-Laban Conservatoire of Music and Dance, London (2009) and the Universities of Tallinn and Tartu in Estonia (2011).
-Glenna played a pioneering role in the development of the field of Dance Science and Somatics remains active as a mentor, lecturer and researcher.
+She is headed for Singapore to LASALLE College of the Arts this November for her third Fulbright residency.

 Movement Practice as Research

 Our bodies are like paper origami.
 We shape and reshape our bodies all day long without giving it a second thought.
 Folding is how we got here – the history of our biological development and a living archive of the body’s dimensions.
 I currently am investigating the linkages between bodily foldi

 ng and human movement and brain science, philosophy, somatic education and dance performance.
 Exploring folding and unfolding sheds light into the subtle mysteries of the human body – its origins, its nature and its connection to creative patterning of universal consciousness.
 By bringing sensory awareness to guided movement exploration, I offer movers a space to discover greater ease of being, effortlessness, expansion and creative expression.
 In these movement sessions, participants can explore the unfixed limits of the physical self through guided sensory awareness in meditative movement.